...Refinish Your Cue

 - Apply liberally over whole cue, shaft and butt, rubbing well into the grain.

-- Use plenty of oil and make sure the wood is saturated all over.
+- Use plenty of Q-Gel and make sure the wood is saturated all over.

-Hint - If you want to highlight the shaft grain, take that black/brown dust you saved from earlier and rub it well into the grain of the Ash shaft.
-Do not do this on Maple, you will make it look dirty.
-Apply more oil if it gets a bit dry, as you want the whole cue to be wet with oil.
+Hint - If you want to highlight Ash shaft grain, use *NEW* MW Q-Age (Ash Grain Enhancer).
+Rub it well into the grain of the Ash shaft (do not do this on Maple, you will probably just make it look dirty) until you have completely covered all the grain areas that need colouring.
+Remove the excess and finish with more Q-Gel.
+This will 'clean' the surface, seal the Q-Age in the grain, and enhance the overall depth of colour leaving a warm and natural mature/antique appearance.
+Apply more Q-Gel if it feels a bit dry, as you want the whole cue to be 'wet' and well covered.

 - Leave for 30 minutes to soak into the cue then wipe off all the excess oil with a soft cloth or paper towel.